googleanalytics/autotrack/README.md

 * [`shouldTrackOutboundLink`](#shouldtrackoutboundlink)

-### `socialTracker`
+### `socialWidgetTracker`

-The `socialTracker` plugin adds declarative social interaction tracking for click events on any element with the `data-social-network`, `data-social-action`, and `data-social-target` attributes, similar to the `eventTracking` plugin.
+The `socialWidgetTracker` plugin adds declarative social interaction tracking for click events on any element with the `data-social-network`, `data-social-action`, and `data-social-target` attributes, similar to the `eventTracking` plugin.

 It also automatically adds social tracking for the official Twitter tweet/follow buttons and the Facebook like button.
-In other words, if you include official Twitter or Facebook buttons on your page and you're using autotrack (or even just the `socialTracker` plugin), user interactions with those buttons will be automatically tracked.
+In other words, if you include official Twitter or Facebook buttons on your page and you're using autotrack (or even just the `socialWidgetTracker` plugin), user interactions with those buttons will be automatically tracked.

 The following table outlines the social fields captured: